sigscalr/test-1/CONTRIBUTING.md

 * Documentation
 * Issue Triage

 Not everything happens through a GitHub pull request.
-Please email at info@siglens.com and let's discuss how we can work together.
+Please join our Slack: [SigLens Community](https://www.sigscalr.io/slack) and let's discuss how we can work together.

 ## Find an Issue